-- These Regulations may be amended at the request of the chairman, of one-third of the number of directors in office, of the Appointments and Remuneration Committee or of the Audit Committee, who must enclose a report justifying it with their proposal.
-Likewise, the lead independent director, in coordination with the other independent directors, may propose any amendments deemed fit for discussion. - 2.
+- 1. These Regulations may be amended at the request of the Chairman, of one-third of the number of directors in office, of the Appointments and Remuneration Committee, the Sustainability Committee or of the Audit Committee, who must enclose a report justifying it with their proposal.
+Likewise, the Lead Independent Director, in coordination with the other independent directors, may propose any amendments deemed fit for discussion. - 2.
 Amendment proposals must be the subject of a report, in all cases, by the Appointments and Remuneration Committee. - 3.
 The wording of the proposal, the report of its authors justifying it and the report of the Appointments and Remuneration Committee must be attached to the notice calling directors to the Board meeting which is to deliberate on it.